Pizza bomber: Diehl-Armstrong trial

 On July 29, 2008, U.S. District Court Judge Sean J. McLaughlin made an initial finding that Diehl-Armstrong was mentally incompetent to stand trial due to a number of mental disorders, indicating this ruling would be reviewed after she had received a period of treatment in a mental hospital.
 Diehl-Armstrong was then transferred for treatment to a federal mental-health facility in Texas.
 On February 24, 2009, Judge McLaughlin scheduled a hearing for March 11, 2010, to determine whether Diehl-Armstrong was now competent to stand trial.
 On September 9, the judge determined she was now competent.
 In October 2010, Diehl-Armstrong took the stand to testify on her own behalf as part of her defense.
 She asked for a change of venue, arguing extensive media coverage of the case prevented her from receiving a fair trial in Erie.
 Judge McLaughlin denied this request, noting while the allegations were unusual, "the [news] coverage as a whole has been about as factual and objective as it could be under the circumstances".

 On November 1, 2010, Diehl-Armstrong was convicted of armed bank robbery, conspiracy to commit armed bank robbery, and of using a destructive device in a crime.
 On February 28, 2011, she was sentenced to life in prison, to be served consecutively with the prison term imposed in 2005 for killing Roden.
 In November 2012, the Court of Appeals for the Third Circuit affirmed her conviction.
 In January 2013, the U.S. Supreme Court denied her petition for certiorari, declining to hear her case.
 In December 2015, Diehl-Armstrong lost a second appeal of her conviction.

 Hoopsick confession

 In 2018, Jessica Hoopsick admitted to her involvement in the plot.
-Melissa Chan of Time wrote; "Hoopsick says a conspirator approached her to find a 'gopher' who could be scared into robbing a bank".
+Melissa Chan of Time wrote; "Hoopsick says a conspirator approached her to find a 'gopher' who could be scared into robbing the bank".
 In the 2018 documentary Evil Genius, Hoopsick identifies the conspirator as Barnes and alleges she recommended Wells, whom she described as "a pushover".

 Admitting to setting up Wells in exchange for money and drugs, Hoopsick expressed regret for her role and said Wells had no advance knowledge of the robbery.
 ATF agent Jason Wick stated Hoopsick was uncooperative in 2003 and that authorities "always believed that [she] knew more" about the case; however, Wick also expressed concern Hoopsick might not be a credible witness.